 Where would you like to visit?
 NYC

 What craft or skill would you like to master?
-I would love to master playing piano, as well as be a gardening guru.
+I would love to master playing piano, as well as become a gardening guru.
 I wasn’t born with the green thumb but I’m learning.

 What sign are you?
 Pisces...and as Pisces as they come!
-Intuitive, whimsical, and sensitive with a side of indecisiveness.
+Intuitive, whimsical, and sensitive with a touch of indecisiveness.

 Where did you grow up?
-Raised in Roseville, followed by 8 years in San Diego and 2 in SF.
+Raised in Roseville, followed by 8 years in San Diego and 2 in San Francisco.
 Now, Nevada County is home.